7th INTERNATIONAL DMI CONFERENCE | NORWAY

 DMI’s 4th International Conference was held in Alexandria, Egypt from October 1st - 5th 2008.
 33 countries were represented by some 230 delegates.
 A big thank you to everyone who attended and helped make this event the great success that it was.
 Egypt holds many treasures; some of us can feel the ‘pull’ to go back and view more of them.

-It has take us some time to wind down following the conference in Egypt.
+It has taken us some time to wind down following the conference in Egypt.
 The last of the delegates arrived home after extended post conference trips.
 We are so thankful to God for traveling mercies for all who made it safely back to their home countries.
 Delegates from some 33 countries attended and considering that DMI has work in only 20 that was not bad.
 Our lives were blessed by reports and testimonies from each country and we will never be the same again.

 Why don’t you join us at DMI’s 5th International Conference in New South Wales, Australia to be held 12th - 16th October, 2011.
 The 5th Conference brochure has been added to the website in PDF format for printing.
 Prior conference attendees should receive a brochure by post or email, shortly.
 Registrations will open in April 2010.